mitosis-project/vmitosis-asplos21-artifact/README.md

 $ virsh dumpxml vmitosis > $HOME/config.xml
 ```

-Now use it to create three VM configurations and place all XML files in "vmitosis-asplos21-artifact/vmconfigs":
+**TODO-1:** Use config.xml to create three VM configurations and place all XML files in "vmitosis-asplos21-artifact/vmconfigs":
 1. NUMA-visible wide VM, using all CPUs and memory (XML file name: "numa-visible.xml")
 2. NUMA-oblivious wide VM, using all CPUs and memory( XML file name:  "numa-oblivious.xml")
 3. NUMA-oblivious thin VM , using CPUs and memory from NUMA socket 0 (XML file name: "small-singlesocket.xml")